 Educational Shows to Watch With Your Children

-I am always on the lookout for ways to get my children interested in learning and making it fun and entertaining.
+I am always looking for ways to get my children interested in learning and making it fun and entertaining.
 Recently, I have been snuggling down and watching a lot more television with my children.
-I even am allowing some of it to be considered a homeschool lesson, and let me tell you why it is because they are fully engaged, and they are learning.
+I even am allowing some of it to be considered a homeschool lesson, and let me tell you why it is because they are fully engaged and are learning.
 Plus, they don’t count it as homeschool, so there is no argument when we spend some quality time catching up on these shows.
-You know you want to know all about these educational shows to watch with your children but before I share all about them, please take a moment and pin this post to your education or homeschooling board.
+You know you want to know all about these educational shows to watch with your children, but before I share all about them, please take a moment and pin this post to your education or homeschooling board.

-Most of the shows I am going to discuss are for children who have aged out of preschool shows and let me tell you these shows do not disappoint.
+Most of the shows I will discuss are for children aged out of preschool shows.
+These shows do not disappoint.
 They are bound to have you hooked as well.
 Many of them can be found on streaming services like Amazon and Netflix.
-Let’s jump into it, and for added viewing fun check out our tips for a successful family movie night which you can try with these amazing shows as well.
+Let’s jump into it, and for added viewing fun, check out our tips for a successful family movie night which you can try with these amazing shows as well.

-We just finished this series and let me tell you, all three of us are so disappointed that it is over.
+We just finished this series, and let me tell you, all three of us are so disappointed that it is over.
 There is so much to love about this show from Amazon.
 With its genius female scientist protagonist (yes, for girls in STEM!).
-This show also celebrates diversity, gender identity, adoption/foster care, homeschooling, modern families and so much more.
+This show also celebrates diversity, gender identity, adoption/foster care, homeschooling, modern families, and so much more.
 It is a funny, interesting, and poignant show without relying on stereotypes.
-It is a seriously smart show that counts towards our science class!
+It is a brilliant show that counts towards our science class!

 Just Add Magic

-We have watched this show over and over again, all of us including my 6-year-old son loves this show as well.
+We have watched this show over and over again.
+All of us, including my 7-year-old son, loves this show as well.
 Three smart and creative girls find a magic cookbook to create spells that cook up what they need more than what they want.
 They learn life lessons like the value of friendship, honesty, and selflessness.
-It is a fun show that has a mystery element that we all love, it leaves you on the edge of your seating begging to know what will happen next.
+It is a fun show that has a mystery element that we all love.
+It leaves you on the edge of your seating begging to know what will happen next.
 While this show is over, there is a spin-off with 3 new protectors.
 They did a great job transitioning their audience to the spin-off as well.

 Gortimer Gibbon’s Life on Normal Street

-Looking for a show that will get your children excited about palenontology?
-This show has amazing CGI and equally amazing story lines including dinosuar education, life lessons and inherent kindness and curiosity models, that children and adults can appreciate.
-With a female protagonist and blended family this show also celebrates diversity.
+Looking for a show that will get your children excited about paleontology?
+This show has amazing CGI and equally amazing storylines, including dinosaur education, life lessons, and inherent kindness and curiosity models that children and adults can appreciate.
+With a female protagonist and blended family, this show also celebrates diversity.

 Magic School Bus Rides Again

 If you grew up with the original Magic School Bus, which you can watch on Netflix, nostalgia is bound to hit you like a ton of bricks when you snuggle up with the kids to watch this one.
 I absolutely loved the Magic School Bus as a kid, and I still enjoy watching it with my kids.
-It is real science taught in an incredibly fun way, what is not to love?
+It is real science taught entertainingly.
+What is not to love?
 This new series doesn’t disappoint, as Ms. Frizzle’s sister takes on a new generation.

 Bill Nye Saves the World